View full details in the curriculum handbook

-The Independent School Postgraduate Certificate of Education has been developed in close consultation with the Headmasters’ and Headmistresses’ Conference (HMC).
+The Independent Postgraduate Certificate in Education for Independent Schools and Academies has been developed in close consultation with the Headmasters’ and Headmistresses’ Conference (HMC).
 Since 2002 it has been offering teachers in the independent sector, who have not undergone a period of formal teacher training, the opportunity to participate in a structured programme of professional development.
 This course is for those teaching in Primary, Preparatory and Senior Schools, as well as all Academies.

 How does this differ from the PGCE with QTS?

-It does not require a second school placement, there is no requirement to attend an interview or to undertake professional skills assessments.
-You can have fewer teaching hours on your timetable than is needed for QTS and you do not need to have taught across two key stages – which is a requirement of QTS.
+It does not require a second school placement, and there is no requirement to attend an interview or to undertake professional skills assessments.
+You can have fewer teaching hours on your timetable than is required for QTS.
+In addition, you do not need to teach across two key stages – which is a requirement of QTS.